dhansel/IECDevice/README.md

 }
 ```

-begin() must be called once to set the device number and initialize the device and task()
+begin() must be called once to set the device number and initialize the IECDevice object and task()
 must be called repeatedly as it handles the bus communication and calls our canRead/read/canWrite/write
 functions when necessary.
 Again, see the "IECDevice class reference" section for a detailed
 description of these functions.